jparker/banditry/README.md

 obj.bitmask = 0b001
 ```

-This gives you a reader method which returns the BanditMask representation
+This gives you a reader method which returns the Banditry::BanditMask
-of the bitmask attribute.
+representation of the bitmask attribute.

 ```ruby
 obj.bits # => #<ChmodMask:0x007f941b9518c8 @bitmask=1>
 ```

 It also gives you a writer method which lets you modify the bitmask.
 The
-writer accepts BanditMask objects or an Array of bits.
+writer accepts Banditry::BanditMask objects or an Array of bits.

 ```ruby
 obj.bits |= :write